snwbr/devops-ingenio/k8s/README.md

 # K8s code
 ## Overview

 This code serves as the K8s objects main source.
-It contains all the templates for deploying the applications, alongisde the key components for the cluster to work successfully (i.e. cert-manager, traefik, deployments, services, etc).
+It contains all the templates for deploying the applications, alongisde the key components for the cluster to work successfully (i.e. cert-manager, sealedsecrets, deployments, services, etc).

 Since GKE clusters are private, you cannot directly access the control plane's IP or the kube API.
 Instead, you need to use a bastion/jump host/proxy to achieve a connection from your machine.
 To do so, there is a helper script called [tunnel.sh](scripts/tunnel.sh), just call it `./scripts/tunnel.sh` and it will do the following steps: